• Skip to primary navigation

 1. Make the filling: add all filling ingredients to a medium-sized mixing bowl.
 (Start with just ⅓ cup collagen and add more as needed.)
 Mix with a spatula until well combined.

-2. Roll the dough into balls, about 1 tablespoon in size (making about 12 bites).
-Set them on a large plate or small baking sheet.
+2. Roll the dough into balls, about 1 tablespoon in size (making about 12 balls).
+Set them on a parchment-lined plate or baking sheet.

 3. Freeze the filling for at least 15 minutes to firm.

-4. Make the coating: place chocolate and coconut oil in a small sauce pan.
+4. Make the coating: place the chocolate and coconut oil in a small saucepan.
 Melt on the stove top over low heat, stirring frequently.
+Once melted, remove from heat.

-5. Grab fillings from the freezer and dip into melted chocolate, coating completely.
-Place dipped balls on parchment paper.
-Optional: sprinkle with bee pollen or any desired topping before chocolate sets.
+5. Grab the fillings from the freezer and dip them into melted chocolate, coating completely.
+Place them back onto your lined plate/baking sheet.

 Notes